-The S&P 500 (SPX) consolidated its recent rally and fell relatively sharply on the monthly options expiration date last Friday.
-Our gamma band model enters the week with a 100% allocation to the SPX and will remain fully long as long as SPX closes above the gamma flip, currently near 4,220.
-The model will move to a 0% allocation if the market closes below the lower gamma level, currently near 3,960.
+The S&P 500 (SPX) found technical support and rallied sharply to close the week just under its gamma flip level.
+Below the gamma flip, we anticipate amplified volatility.
+Our gamma band model enters quarterly options expiration week with a 30% allocation to the SPX and will increase its long position if SPX closes above the gamma flip currently near 4,090.
+The model will move to a 0% allocation if the market closes below the lower gamma level, currently near 3,875.

-The chart below shows how price (in black) relates to the gamma flip (in blue) and the lower gamma level (in red).� The Indicator in the second chart below shows the daily positioning allocations.
+The chart below shows how price (in black) relates to the gamma flip (in blue) and the lower gamma level (in red).
+The Indicator in the second chart below shows the daily positioning allocations.

-The Gamma Band model[1] can be viewed as a trend-following model that it shows the effectiveness of tracking various levels of option gamma.
+The Gamma Band model[1] can be viewed as a trend following model that is shows the effectiveness of tracking various levels of option gamma.
 When the daily price closes below Gamma Flip level, the model will reduce exposure to avoid price volatility and sell-off risk.
 If the market closes below what we call the ?lower gamma level,? the model will reduce the SPX allocation to zero.

-The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.��
+The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.
+For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.

 Risk management tools like this have become more important than ever to manage drawdowns like the one we are currently in.
-The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report).&#2013266080; Please visit our website to learn more about our trading and investing tools.
+The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report).
+Please visit our website to learn more about our trading and investing tools.